lueck/standoff-mode/README.md

 - customization of highlighting faces

-- everything can be done with the keyboard an key-codes
+- everything can be done with the keyboard an key-codes, no need to use the mouse

 - several pluggable back-ends (under development)